Select Page

 Swakop River Farmer’s Working Group

 The Swakop River Farmer’s Working Group is a special interest group that deals with NUI’s stakeholders farming in the Swakop River valley downstream of the mining operations.
 Farming in the immediate vicinity of mining operations can potentially lead to conflicting situations, such as competition for water, or concerns about the water quality.
 Indeed, the Swakop River farmers utilise a source of groundwater for some of their irrigation schemes, which is also utilised to a certain, albeit small extend by the uranium mines, and a coordinated approach is therefore required.
-Meetings are held to give information about projects and mining operations to the farmers, as well as to avail them an opportunity to raise any concerns they might have.
+The Working Group provides an opportunity to share information about projects and mining operations with the farmers, as well as to avail them an opportunity to raise any concerns they might have.
+With the increased activities in the Namibian uranium sector, including the re-opening of the Langer Heinrich Mine, and the development of at least two more mines, the Working Group has gained importance in 2024.
+The research cooperation with NUST to develop chemical amendment strategies for the reclamation of saline-sodic soil properties in the Swakop River Valley also continues.

 Members of the Swakop River Farmer’s Working Group